JacekDob/arduino_opentherm_controller/README.md

 ### MCU

-I am using ESP32 but it also should work on Arduino or ESP8266.
+I am using Wemos D1 mini with pins for IN:D8; OUT:D7 but it also should work on Arduino or ESP32.

 ### Boiler

-I have Vitodens 100-W.
+I have Hajdu HGk-28.

 ### Discussion